 There are three categories of films from the childhood.
 There are those that kids watched and loved, but probably will never watch again in adulthood, because they know how horrible they are, and the childhood infatuation was born of infatuation with something similar.

 Good examples include The Wizard, Rookie of the Year, and any of The Mighty Ducks trilogy.
 People must be having extremely fond memories of all these films, but sitting down to watch them now would result in a painful realization of just how bad an eight-year-old's taste in films can be.

-The second category is almost exactly the same thing, except that these are films that I would gladly rewatch with age.
+The second category is almost exactly the same thing, except that these are films that people would gladly rewatch with age.
 They're still horrible, but the campy, kitschy revelations of childhood return with much warmer nostalgic fanfare than other less enjoyable children's flicks.
-I include the venerable Teenage Mutant Ninja Turtles, among others in this category.
+One can include the venerable Teenage Mutant Ninja Turtles, in this group.

-And should I ever see or hear a hair of information about Chicken Little 2, I'll forever swear off the possibility that Disney is worth any of my time or money.
+And should anyone ever see or hear a hair of information about Chicken Little 2, they will forever swear off the possibility that Disney is worth any of the time or money.